PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/e2e-testing.md

 Best practices:

-- Prefer `testIsolation: true` for new specs when possible.
+- Keep `testIsolation: true` as the default for E2E reliability.
-- In parallel/sharded runs, mocks can race if not cleared; keep mocks scoped per test and always reset intercepts after each test.
+- In parallel/sharded runs, keep mocks scoped per test and reset intercepts after each test.
-- If multiple mocks target the same operation, ensure explicit cleanup between them or scope each mock to a single test to avoid collisions.
+- If multiple mocks target the same operation, explicitly clean up between them or scope each mock to a single test.

 ### Test Data